TJYumul/Observer_Pattern/README.md

 ## Real-time News Subscription Service

+### Background

-Background: You're tasked with designing a real-time news subscription service for a media company.
-The system needs to notify subscribers about breaking news as soon as it's published by the news agency.
+The goal of this project is to design a real-time news subscription service for a media company.
+The system ensures that subscribers are notified about breaking news as soon as it is published by the news agency.

+### Scenario Description

-Scenario Description: The system comprises two main components: NewsAgency and Subscriber.
+The system consists of two main components:

-    NewsAgency: Represents the central hub for publishing news.
+1. **NewsAgency**: Represents the central hub for publishing news.
 It maintains a list of subscribers and notifies them whenever new news is available.

-    Subscriber: Represents users or entities subscribed to the news service.
-Subscribers receive immediate notifications about any breaking news published by the agency.
+2. **Subscriber**: Represents users or entities that are subscribed to the news service.
+Subscribers receive immediate notifications when new breaking news is published by the news agency.

-Requirements:

-    Subscription Management:
+### Features
-        Users should be able to subscribe to the news service.
-        Subscribers should be notified promptly when new news is published.
+- **Subscription Management**: Users can subscribe to the news service, and subscribers will be promptly notified when new news is published.

-    Dynamic Subscription Updates:
-        The system should allow for dynamic subscription updates.
-Subscribers can subscribe, unsubscribe, or modify their preferences without disrupting other subscribers.
+- **Dynamic Subscription Updates**: Subscribers can dynamically subscribe, unsubscribe, or modify their preferences without affecting other subscribers.

-    Decoupled Communication:
-        Ensure that the communication between the news agency and subscribers is decoupled.
-Subscribers shouldn't directly request news updates but should be notified by the news agency when new information is available.
+- **Decoupled Communication**: Subscribers do not directly request news updates but are notified by the news agency when new information is available.

-Expected Behavior:
+### Expected Behavior

-    When the news agency publishes breaking news, all subscribed users should receive immediate updates.
+- When the news agency publishes breaking news, all subscribed users should receive immediate updates.
-    Subscribers can join or leave the service without affecting the delivery of news to other subscribers.
+- Subscribers can join or leave the service without affecting the delivery of news to other subscribers.
-    The system should provide flexibility for future enhancements, such as personalized subscriptions or categorization of news updates.
+- The system provides flexibility for future enhancements, such as personalized subscriptions or categorization of news updates.

-Constraints:
+### Constraints

-    The system should be scalable to handle a growing number of subscribers without compromising performance.
+- The system is designed to scale to handle a growing number of subscribers without compromising performance.
-    Ensure that the implementation follows object-oriented design principles and promotes loose coupling between the news agency and subscribers.
+- The implementation follows object-oriented design principles and promotes loose coupling between the news agency and subscribers.

-### UML Class Diagram
+## UML Class Diagram